GR

 • Q2: How is septic shock treated?

-• Q3: Can sepsis be prevented?
+• Q3: Can lifestyle changes reduce sepsis risk?

 Sepsis Symptoms and Treatment